From Disconnection to Celebration: Honouring My Menstrual Cycle

 🌿 Here is what has transformed my life and my relationship with my period: Slow Movement

 Slow movement is a beautiful way to move stagnant energy and support yourself when you don’t have much energy to begin with.
-Practices like yoga, sacral and heart-opening exercises, or gentle walks help you feel good and connected without burning yourself out.
+Practices like yoga, working on opening your hips, to open and move your fascia, release any tightness & restriction, creating space, sacral and heart-opening exercises, releasing any emotional buildup that are commonly hiding in these spaces.
+Light some incense or a candle, play your favourite music, dance, move your body intuitively, gentle walks help you feel good and connected without burning yourself out.

 Loose Clothing